-Brotherhood Executive Director's message on building better lives05 May 2012
+Brotherhood Executive Director's message on building better lives

 In Building better lives we read of the human side of what good quality services can achieve for those in need.
 These are accounts that demonstrate why social policies matter: that at the end of all the theories, consultations, commissions, policy rewrites and parliamentary bills are real people having to face lives that are harder than they have to be, every day.

 The Brotherhood’s news is of solutions being developed with and for those in need, of services successfully delivered and received, and of people making the best use they can of opportunities offered to them.
 These are stories we need you to read and share with others.
 They are there because they prove that disadvantaged people can, with assistance, resolve the issues surrounding them.
 They are stories that prove that poverty – and its potentially devastating effects – is not inevitable.

 When you read Building better lives please look between the lines for stories of tragedies prevented.
 Imagine you are watching the evening news.
 The camera is focussed on a quiet family home: some parents and their small children arrive back from playing in the park.
 To your surprise the presenter says,

 ‘We now cross to a Melbourne suburb where a tragedy didn’t happen.
 This home could have been a scene of a terrible heartbreak caused by a prolonged period of financial hardship, a lost job, chronic health problems and social isolation.
 It appears that the excellent support services and active social advocacy of organisations like the Brotherhood of St Laurence have prevented this family’s despair from compounding.
 Of course, this empty airspace is awkward for us.
 We will be back after this break for sport and weather.'

 If only the TV presenter would say this!
 Our newsletter Building better lives is therefore much more important than it may otherwise appear.
 To look at human struggles as events that can be managed and resolved may not make the news, but it does make good news and it does make our news in Building better lives.